AsierRF/CodePipeline-Poisoning-Tester/README.md

 # CodePipeline Poisoning Tester

 The CodePipeline Poisoning Tester (CPPT in advance) is a tool composed by a Python script and an AWS serverless infrastructure that will help verify wether AWS developers could potentially perform a privilege escalation attempt to retrieve secrets and data from the CI/CD pipeline and the production environment.
+More information about this tool and the risk it attempts to help identify is described in the article available [here](addLinkToArticle).

 ***Important:*** At this moment, the CPPT tool only supports CodePipeline executions that target an EC2 or On-premise deployment.